© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ring cairn on Fremington Edge Top is a scheduled monument protected by Historic England under reference 1012611.
 View the official record →

-Ring cairn on Fremington Edge Top is a Bronze Age funerary monument located on the moors of North Yorkshire.
+Ring cairn on Fremington Edge Top is a Bronze Age burial monument located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012611.

 Ring cairn on Fremington Edge Top is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012611.